Healthcare in Abu Dhabi

 Emergency services in Abu Dhabi

-In the case of emergency, evacuation is not necessary from Abu Dhabi; local facilities are well-equipped and professionals well-trained to handle the majority of situations.
+Local facilities are well-equipped and professionals are well-trained to handle most emergency situations.
 Expats can dial 999 for any emergencies.